-Note 11: Assets Held For Others
+Note 13: Assets Held For Others

-The Foundation holds and invests certain funds in trust on behalf of the University of North Texas System ("UNTS").
+The Foundation holds and invests certain funds in trust on behalf of the University of North Texas System (UNTS).
 Pursuant to an investment agreement dated March 15, 2012 and amended and restated on November 1, 2014, certain UNTS long-term assets have been placed with the Foundation and invested in the Foundation's Consolidated Investment Pool.
 The UNTS investment funds are subject to the same investment management policy as the Foundation's investments, but receive monthly distributions.
-The initial term of the agreement effective November 1, 2014 ended August 31, 2016.
+The initial term of the agreement effective on November 1, 2014 ended August 31, 2017.
 It contains a provision to automatically renew annually thereafter, as well as a provision for early termination as agreed by the parties.
-The UNTS has elected not to renew this agreement August 31, 2018.
+UNTS elected to not renew the agreement August 21, 2018.

-The Foundation also holds and invests certain funds in trust on behalf of the University of North Texas ("UNT").
+The Foundation also holds and invests certain funds in trust on behalf of the University of North Texas (UNT).
 Pursuant to an investment management agreement dated August 24, 2012, certain UNT endowment assets have been placed with the Foundation and invested in the Foundation's Consolidated Investment Pool or the Foundation's DFA Short-Term Government fund.
-The UNT endowment funds residing in the Foundation's Consolidated Investment Pool are subject to the same investment management and distribution policies as the Foundation's investments.
+The UNT endowment funds invested in the Foundation's Consolidated Investment Pool are subject to the same investment management and distribution policies as the Foundation's investments.
 The initial term of the agreement ended August 31, 2013, with a provision to automatically renew annually thereafter.
-On April 28, 2017 the agreement was re-written with an effective date of June 1, 2017 and the initial term ending date of August 31, 2022, with a provision to automatically renew and extend for additional five year terms.
+On April 28, 2017 the agreement was re-written with an effective date of June 1, 2017, with the initial term ending on August 31, 2022 and a provision to automatically renew and extend for additional five-year terms.

 UNTS and UNT are independent of the Foundation in all respects.
 UNTS and UNT are not subsidiaries or affiliates of the Foundation and are not directly or indirectly controlled by the Foundation.
 The Board of Regents of UNTS makes all decisions regarding the business and affairs of UNTS and UNT, and their long-term assets and endowment assets managed by the Foundation are the exclusive property of UNTS and UNT respectively.
-Since the Foundation does not have ownership of any of the UNTS or UNT assets, neither the principal nor income generated by these assets, except for management fees paid from these assets, is included in the amount of net assets of the Foundation.
+Since the Foundation does not have ownership of any of the UNTS or UNT assets, neither the principal nor income generated by these assets, except for management fees paid from these assets, are included in the amount of net assets of the Foundation.